tjhasan/Pokemon-Type-And-Gen-Site/README.md

 - Be sure to do "Ctrl-a Ctrl-d" to run the screens in the background.
 ## Left To Do:

-- Query String
-  - As the site is right now, the APIs return the entire database and NOT based on a Query String.
-  - We need to change the logic of the API pages and the html pages to accommodate Query Strings.

 - Styling
   - The website is made with vanilla HTML.
 No CSS is currently added to the sites.
   - The	main site is very simple with just 2 links to both sites.
 We need to make it more interesting.